 Mittal completed his core training in General Medicine and then began dual training in Allergy and Immunology at the Alfred Hospital, one of the two largest centres in Victoria for this specialty.
 Whilst here he managed complex allergy problems, immunodeficiency and also looked after severe asthma patients both as an inpatient and in clinic.
 He was fortunate to be a part of some of the clinical trials of new “biological” agents in Asthma, an experience which was invaluable to him and which he continues to be part of.

 He moved Royal Melbourne Hospital in 2016, the other major centre in Victoria for this speciality.
 Whilst working here, he looked after patients with autoimmune disease and mastocytosis in addition to allergy and immunodeficiency.
 He is currently active in reviewing patients in clinical trials of the latest “biological” therapies in asthma, nasal polyps and mastocytosis.
 Mittal also performed penicillin, anaesthetic drug and other drug allergy testing while he worked there.
 He supervised patients undergoing bee venom desensitisation.

-He started a job as a locum specialist in February 2017, and since then has started working at Broadmeadows Hospital and Monash Medical Centre as a visiting specialist, as well as expanding his private practice in Epping, Werribee and Burwood areas.
+He started a job as a locum specialist in February 2017, and since then has started working at Broadmeadows Hospital and Monash Medical Centre as a visiting specialist, as well as expanding his private practice in Epping, Werribee and Clayton areas.
 Mittal also works in General Medicine at the Monash Medical Centre, giving him a busy schedule to negotiate and a broader range of clinical experience.

 Mittal is a fellow of the Royal Australasian College of Physicians and is also an associate member of the Australasian Society of Clinical Immunology and Allergy (ASCIA) and the European Academy of Allergy, Asthma and Clinical Immunology (EAACI).